Erin Stewart: 2019

-On April 14, 2019, Mayor Stewart announced that she was seeking a fourth term.
+On April 14, 2019, Stewart announced that she was seeking a fourth term.
 On November 5, 2019, she defeated Chris Porcher and secured another term.

 2021

-On January 26, 2021, Mayor Stewart announced that she will seek a fifth term.
+On January 26, 2021, Stewart announced that she will seek a fifth term.
 On March 14, 2021 after much speculation she announced that she will not be a candidate for Governor in 2022.
-On November 2, 2021, Mayor Stewart won a historic fifth term to become the city's longest-serving Republican Mayor.
+On November 2, 2021, Stewart won a historic fifth term to become the city's longest-serving Republican Mayor.

 Tenure

 Budget and finances

-During Stewart's tenure the city restored a structurally-balanced budget.
+During Stewart's tenure, the city restored a structurally-balanced budget.
 A $30 million deficit was corrected with $16 million in spending cuts, cuts of 30 full-time jobs, and an 11 percent increase in taxes, while adding $14.9 million to the rainy day fund.
 The fiscal policy resulted in 4 bond-rating upgrades from Standard & Poor's, three in January 2015, and one in January 2016.

 Economic development

 Costco was added to the city's list of top ten taxpayers in the fall of 2015.

-Business interest has been sparked by the opening of CTfastrak, New England's first bus rapid transit system, which directly connects downtown New Britain with Connecticut's capital city of Hartford.
-Both the city and the state are spending millions in transit-oriented development and seven phases of streetscape improvements, which are bringing increased commercial and residential development to New Britain.
-Stewart secured more than $12 million in both state and federal grants to help pay for the Complete Streetscape Master Plan.
+Business interest has been sparked by the opening of CTfastrak, New England's first bus rapid transit system directly connects downtown New Britain with Connecticut's capital city of Hartford.
+The city and the state are spending millions on transit-oriented development and seven phases of streetscape improvements, bringing increased commercial and residential development to New Britain.
+Stewart secured over $12 million in state and federal grants to help pay for the Complete Streetscape Master Plan.